A stranger helped a Jamaican athlete make his Olympic race. He won gold and tracked her down.

 He then crossed paths with Trijana Stojkovic, who was volunteering at the Olympics.
 She helped him find transport and gave him money to cover his fare.

-Parchment made it on time to warm up and run, ultimately coming in at first place and achieving his season’s best-time at 13.04 seconds.
+Parchment made it on time to warm up and run, ultimately coming in first place and achieving his season’s best time at 13.04 seconds.

 In the video, Parchment revisited the area where he first spotted Stojkovic days ago, telling her, “You were instrumental in me getting to the final that day.”